Approx. Time Difference

 Personal Safety Tips:

 - Guard against pickpockets and purse snatchers.

 - Avoid walking in deserted areas at night, especially alone; walk only in well-lit areas.
-Always walk with a friend.

 - Avoid wearing flashy jewelry and watches.
-Leave items that you do not need on any given day at home.

 - Keep wallets in front pockets, wear purses close to your body or use a money belt.
 Carry your purse or bag with the strap diagonally across your chest.
-Do not store a camera or other valuables in backpacks where they can be removed without notice.

 - Be inconspicuous.
 Try to dress to blend in with locals.
 College sweatshirts, sweatpants, baseball caps, white sneakers, and shorts are all associated with Americans and may make you stand out.